NicKarlovich/oneDNDConversion/doc.md

 There's probably mistakes if you find them, easily make suggestions here and I'll approve them.

+I also haven't done any of the subclasses, they're pretty short anyways and if you want to play them most of them have been so redesigned it's more worthwhile to just read the UA document directly.
+If somebody wants to put them in here, be my guest.

 ## Classess
 ### Barbarian
 #### Rage
 * You now regain one expended rage when you finish a short rest
+* Rage is stopped by the Incapacitated condition, rather than unconcious
+* Lasts for 10 minute rather than 1 minute
+* You continue your rage by doing one of the following:
+    * Making an attack roll against an enemy
+    * Forcing an enemy to make a saving throw
+    * Taking a BA to extend your rage

 #### Brutal Strike
 * 9th level feature
 * Brutal Strike, new feature that lets you trade advantage granted by reckless attack for tactical options